gabrieldelaparra/LnkSerialization/README.md

 # LnkSerialization

-Project to serialize/deserialize shortcut links as a human-friendly editable/readable json collection.
+Tool to serialize/deserialize shortcut links as a human-friendly editable/readable json collection.

+## Description

 In my daily chores, I use the Win+R shortcuts **a lot** to access network folders, desktop, download or my different applications.